AnnaYang2020/RICo_Data_Selection_for_Instruction-Tuning/README.md

     --target-model llama3-8B
 ```

 This stage computes `PPL(S)`: the target model's perplexity on each assessment sample without a candidate demonstration.
 It is required as the normalization denominator in the RICo influence score.
-This is the role of the former `101-ppl1.py`; the stage is necessary and has been retained as `compute_assessment_ppl.py`.

-The original implementation opens this output in append mode.
-Start from a nonexistent or empty output file when beginning a fresh reproduction run.

 ### 3. Compute candidate-conditioned perplexity